PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-08 11:48:10
+Last updated: 2024-04-08 11:50:30
-Random Quote: The Burned Men fear nothing.
-Timett, son of Timett will ride with the lions.  -  Timett, son of Timett
+Random Quote: There's chaos in you.
+Embrace the chaos! - Arthur Harrow